Scholars in Rural Health

-Students submit application materials to the School of Medicine.
-Suitable candidates are invited for interviews.
-Up to 16 candidates are selected for the program each year.
+Students submit application materials to the School of Medicine, by June 10, with selected candidates invited for interviews in July.
+Candidates are selected for the program by August 1 each year.

 Once accepted into the program, students must meet the following requirements for assured admission: